-Maddie is a Project Officer at Involve, joining the team in October 2019 as part of the Charityworks graduate scheme.
-After completing the Charityworks graduate scheme in October 2020, Maddie is continuing her role as a Project Officer and works across several of Involve’s projects.
+Maddie is now a Project and Inclusive Practice Officer at Involve, after joining the team as a Project Officer in October 2019 as part of the Charityworks graduate scheme.
+Maddie works across several of Involve’s projects.

 The Charityworks graduate scheme is a 12-month placement that combines working for a UK-based charity with the Institute of Leadership and Management (ILM) endorsed Charityworks Leadership Programme.
 The programme is designed to develop future leaders in the non-profit sector.
 As part of the graduate scheme Maddie conducted a piece of independent research exploring inclusivity at Involve’s citizens’ assemblies.
 This work has informed the development of Maddie’s role to include a focus on promoting inclusive practice in Involve’s work.